baehyunsol/Sodigy/README.md

 There are no specs for macros, only rough sketches for them.

-1. `MACRO_NAME` is a single identifier that identifies the macro.
+1. `MACRO_NAME` is an identifier of the macro.
 The list of macros are at `sodigy.toml`.
 It tells you where to find the definitions of the macros.
 2. Macros are implemented in Sodigy.
 It's like how procedural macros work in Rust.
 A macro is a sodigy function that takes `List(Token)` and returns `Result(List(Token), CompileError)`.
 3. The compiler uses its interpreter to run macros.
 That means macros make the compilation VERY SLOW.